Housing Development & Revitalization

 Housing History

 One of the first projects SNA undertook in its early days was the renovation of a boarded up home in our community.
-SNA has since gone on to build 33 infill homes, four of which are wheelchair accessible, moved four houses to be repurposed and made way for McFeetors Hall, engaged in a number of other housing and homelessness initiatives, and we are currently building our infill transitional housing units.
+SNA has since gone on to build 33 infill homes, four of which are wheelchair accessible, moved four houses to be repurposed and make way for McFeetors Hall, engaged in a number of other housing and homelessness initiatives, and we are currently building our infill transitional housing units.

-House Move
+House Move!

-Infill Two Models
+Two Infill Home Models

-Infill Accessible Model
+Accessible Infill Model